-Wall Street backs off European corporate lending to focus on America: sources
+Wall Street backs off European corporate lending to focus on America: Sources

 Sources at the banks say that their European rivals can afford to be more aggressive in their capital allocation strategy as they can access ultra cheap financing from the European Central Bank.

-Bank of America, for example, turned down requests by British events organiser Informa in March to underwrite a new 750 million pound (US$926.5 million) credit line, according to one source with direct knowledge of the matter, despite being its joint corporate broker.
+Bank of America, for example, turned down requests by British events organiser Informa in March to underwrite a new £750 million (US$926.5 million) credit line, according to one source with direct knowledge of the matter, despite being its joint corporate broker.

 BNP Paribas, HSBC and Santander decided instead to take on the job and underwrite the facility while Goldman Sachs and Morgan Stanley agreed to syndicate the debt.